Hukmaram28/AWS_3Tier_Architecture_XRay/README.md

 This step is similar to what we did in the previous stack.
 We will:

-- Create an ECS Fargate task definition for the web application
+- Create an ECS Fargate task definition for the web application, add environment variables to provide the load balancer DNS names so web can access the api.
 - Create an ECS service to deploy the web application into the 2 public subnets
 - Add a listener rule with the wildcard path `*` to the ALB to forward traffic to the web application